eladwinner87/investor-tgbot/README.md

 ## 🤖 Automating with Cronjob

-For true "lazy investor" automation, you may schedule the bot to run periodically using a tool like `cron` on linux or `Task Scheduler` on Windows.
+For a true lazy investor expreience, you may schedule the bot to run periodically using a tool like `cron` on linux or `Task Scheduler` on Windows.

 For example, to run the bot on the first day of every month, you could add the following to your crontab: